 (17) Failure to report any relevant information to the board concerning a counselor, marriage and family therapist, social worker, social work assistant, applicant, or trainee who is incapable of engaging in the practice of counseling, marriage and family therapy, or social work with reasonable skill, competence, and safety to the public, or failure to report any alleged violations of this act or rules adopted under it;

-(18) Failure to cooperate in any investigation concerning allegations to their or another licensee's or registrant's license or registration;
+(18) Failure to cooperate in any investigation concerning allegations to his/her or another licensee's or registrant's license or registration;

 (19) Failure to maintain appropriate standards of care.
 Standards of care shall be defined as what an ordinary, reasonable professional with similar training would have done in a similar circumstance;